Terney

 Terney (Терне́й) is an urban locality (an urban-type settlement) and the administrative center of Terneysky District of Primorsky Krai, Russia, located on the coast of the Sea of Japan on a small bay of the same name.
-Population:
+Population: The locale was featured in the 1999 documentary titled In The Shadow Of The Tiger.

 History

 The bay on which Terney is located was discovered on June 23, 1787 by Jean-François de La Pérouse on his way from Manila to Avacha Bay along the coast of what he called "the Tartary of the Manchus" (la Tartarie de Mantcheoux) and named, in French, Baie de Ternai.
 It was named after the French navigator Admiral Charles d'Arsac de Ternay (French: Baie de Ternay).
 It was here that the French explorers became convinced that the coast visited by Maarten Gerritsz Vries in the Castricum in 1643 (i.e., in fact, the east coasts of Hokkaido and Sakhalin) was not the mainland, since they were now at the same latitude as the Dutch had been a century and a half before, but the location looked entirely different.
 La Perouse's sailors were impressed with good fishing in the area.
 They explored the area around the bay, but did not see any live residents.
 They did, however, find a native grave, and upon opening it saw that the dead wore clothes made of Chinese fabrics and decorated with Chinese coins, which indicated that the local tribes had some commerce with the Chinese or Manchu.

 The present Russian settlement was founded in September 1908.